CVilares/Sporting-Portugal/README.md

         3. As a Returning Visitor, I want to be able to contact the organisation to give feedback or ask questions.

 ### Frequent User Goals
-         1. As a frequent user i want that this page works as a meeting point for supporters and fans and a place that i can use all day long because its always an updated source of information.
+         1. As a frequent user the aim is to use this website as a meeting point for supporters and fans and a place that we can use all day long because its always an updated source of information.
 As an example , like instagram, we go there, we check for something new and then comeback later for updates.

 - - -